Grants

 Federal Pell Grant

 Federal Pell Grants are awarded to undergraduate students who have not yet earned a bachelor's degree.
-To determine a student's eligibility for a Federal Pell Grant, the Department of Education uses a standard formula to evaluate the information the student supplies on the FAFSA.
-The formula produces an Expected Family Contribution (EFC), which indicates whether or not the student is eligible for a Pell Grant.
+To determine a student's eligibility for a Federal Pell Grant, the U.S. Department of Education uses a standard formula to evaluate the information supplied on the FAFSA.
+The formula produces a Student Aid Index (SAI), which in part indicates whether or not the student is eligible for a Pell Grant.
 The amount of the Pell Grant is subject to change based on verification of FAFSA data and changes in enrollment.
-Depending upon their EFC, students may be eligible for a Pell Grant at less than half time enrollment.
+Students may be eligible for a Pell Grant at less than half time enrollment.
 The Financial Aid Office must verify the student attended all courses for which a Pell Grant is received and the Pell Grant will be adjusted for lack of attendance.
 In some cases, the Pell Grant may be available for summer term, even if a student attended full time during the academic year.
-The Pell Grant is limited to 12 semesters of full time awards.
+The Pell Grant is limited to 12 semesters of full-time awards.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-The Federal Supplemental Educational Opportunity Grant is awarded to Pell Grant eligible undergraduate students with exceptional need, based on the Expected Family Contribution (EFC).
+The Federal Supplemental Educational Opportunity Grant is awarded to Pell Grant eligible undergraduate students with exceptional need, based on the Student Aid Index (SAI).
 Students must be enrolled at least half time to be considered for FSEOG.
 Eligibility is also based on availability of funds which is limited.
-The maximum FSEOG awarded during an academic year is $600.
+The maximum FSEOG awarded during an academic year is $800.

 Iraq and Afghanistan Service Grant